Lightning-AI/lightning-Habana/README.md

 trainer = Trainer()

 # run on one Gaudi device
-trainer = Trainer(accelerator="hpu", devices=1)
+trainer = Trainer(accelerator=HPUAccelerator(), devices=1)
 # run on multiple Gaudi devices
-trainer = Trainer(accelerator="hpu", devices=8)
+trainer = Trainer(accelerator=HPUAccelerator(), devices=8)
 # choose the number of devices automatically
-trainer = Trainer(accelerator="hpu", devices="auto")
+trainer = Trainer(accelerator=HPUAccelerator(), devices="auto")
 ```

+The `devices=1` parameter with HPUs enables the Habana accelerator for single card training.
+It uses `SingleHPUStrategy`.

 The `devices>1` parameter with HPUs enables the Habana accelerator for distributed training.
-It uses `HPUParallelStrategy` internally which is based on DDP
-strategy with the addition of Habana's collective communication library (HCCL) to support scale-up within a node and
-scale-out across multiple nodes.
+It uses HPUParallelStrategy which is based on DDP strategy with the integration of Habana’s collective communication library (HCCL) to support scale-up within a node and scale-out across multiple nodes.